Skip to main content

 The HCS Research Collaboratory supports a series of pragmatic clinical trials in medical centers across the country and addresses a range of pressing public health concerns including cancer screening, pain management, kidney dialysis, hospital-acquired infections, medication adherence, suicide prevention, and advanced care planning.
 For more information about these trials and their outcomes please see the public health relevance page and program highlights.

-To provide critical infrastructure that addresses the unique challenges of performing clinical trials in real world settings and to disseminate lessons learned, the program supports a Collaboratory Coordinating Center, the NIH Collaboratory (link is external).
-The NIH Collaboratory aids the design and rapid execution of pragmatic clinical trials, and develops and disseminates standard methods and best practices for working with health care delivery organizations as research partners through a living textbook (link is external).
+To provide critical infrastructure that addresses the unique challenges of performing clinical trials in real world settings and to disseminate lessons learned, the program supports a Collaboratory Coordinating Center, the NIH Collaboratory.
+The NIH Collaboratory aids the design and rapid execution of pragmatic clinical trials, and develops and disseminates standard methods and best practices for working with health care delivery organizations as research partners through a living textbook.

 Living Textbook

-Visit the NIH Collaboratory website (link is external)for detailed information on:
+Visit the NIH Collaboratory website for detailed information on: